pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 ## Component Registration

-Components inheriting from `UxrComponent` are automatically registered in the system by the base `Awake()` implementation.
+Components inheriting from `UxrComponent` are automatically registered in the system during `Awake()`.
 This makes them visible to the enumeration methods described above.
-Components are unregistered once the base `OnDestroy()` is called.
+Components are unregistered by `OnDestroy()`.

 ## Other `UxrComponent` specializations